paarnes/GNSS_Multipath_Analysis_Software/README.md

 10. The results in form of a report get written to a text file with the same name as the RINEX observation file.

+## How to run it
+An example file on how to call the program is located [here](https://github.com/paarnes/GNSS_Multipath_Analysis_Software/blob/master/Multipath_analysis/Running_multipath_analysis_example.py).
+This will show some examples on how to run the analysis with different user defined arguments, how to read in the resultfile (pickle file), and in addition it shows how to use only the RINEX reading routine.
+The most simple example on how to run the code is:

+from GNSS_MultipathAnalysis import GNSS_MultipathAnalysis
+rinex_obs_file = r'C:\Users\XXXXXXXXXXX\TestData\ObservationFiles\OPEC00NOR_S_20220010000_01D_30S_MO_3.04' #set the actual path on your computer
+SP3_file = r'C:\Users\XXXXXXXXXXX\TestData\SP3\test1.eph' #set the actual path on your computer analysisResults = GNSS_MultipathAnalysis(rinex_obs_file, sp3NavFilename_1 = SP3_file)